 - Tip: Late afternoons are prime for elephant sightings.

-Lions reign supreme among the wildlife in Etosha, their golden manes and powerful roars commanding attention.
+Lions reign supreme among Etosha’s predators, their golden manes and powerful roars commanding attention.
 Spotting a pride lounging in the shade or hunting near a waterhole is a safari highlight.

 - Best Time: Dry season (July to September) when prey concentrates.